OpenDreamKit/OpenDreamKit/WP5/D5.6/github-issue-description.md

 ## Blog post

-I have blogged about the improvements to the quadratic sieve in Flint [here](https://wbhart.blogspot.de/2017/02/integer-factorisation-in-flint.html).
+A blog post about the improvements to the quadratic sieve in Flint is available at https://wbhart.blogspot.de/2017/02/integer-factorisation-in-flint.html .

 # Report on parallel block Wiedemann